COMSOC-Community/comsoc-website/README.md

 and it's all automatic from there.
 To correct an existing entry, simply find it in the file and modify it.

-The YAML format for a thesis is as shown in the example below.
+The YAML format for a thesis is as shown in the example below:
-Note that for titles including a ":" the title string needs to be put in quotes.
-If there is only one supervisor, keep the syntax and only include a single element in the `supervisors` list.

 ```yaml
 - name: Simon Rey